Ribavirin

 What is it?

-Ribavirin (Rebetol®) is an antiviral medicine used to treat chronic (long-term) hepatitis C infection, usually in combination with other antiviral medicines.
+Ribavirin (Rebetol®) is an antiviral medicine used to treat chronic (long-term) hepatitis C infection.
 Ribavirin is also occasionally used to treat severe flu and other viral infections affecting the lungs.

 Will my baby need extra monitoring?